Naheed Dosani

 Naheed Dosani is a palliative care physician based in Ontario, Canada, who founded and leads the Palliative Education and Care for the Homeless (PEACH) program.
 For his efforts in providing mobile healthcare to individuals with vulnerable housing or are homeless, Dosani has received a Meritorious Service Cross (Civil Division) from the Governor General of Canada (2017), and a Canadian Medical Association Award for Young Leaders (2020).

 Early life and education

-Dosani is the son of two refugee parents, who came to Canada from Uganda in the 1970s, fleeing persecution and war.
+Dosani is the son of two Indian refugee parents, who came to Canada from Uganda in the 1970s, fleeing persecution and war.

 In 2008, Dosani completed a Bachelor of Science degree in the Biological and Biomedical Sciences program at the University of Ontario Institute of Technology's.
 He studied medicine at the Michael G. DeGroote School of Medicine at McMaster University, and completed a family medicine residency at St. Michael's Hospital, at the University of Toronto.
 During his residency, Dosani provided medical care to a man experiencing homelessness at a Toronto shelter who was dying of head and neck cancer and also had schizophrenia and a substance use disorder.
 This experience motivated Dosani to pursue training in palliative care during his final year of residency, and launch the Palliative Education and Care for the Homeless (PEACH) program.